 Hello!
 Our parish was established in 1969.
 Before that, the area was served from Sacred Heart, Richmond Hill, Bournemouth.
-Because it is such a young Parish there have been just six Parish Priests, namely:
+Because it is such a young Parish, there have only been six Parish Priests.

 1886: ASSEMBLY ROOMS